-Reason #1: Misuse of free will.
-God created us with free will, which means that we humans can use our free will to make good or bad choices.
-The vast majority of human suffering occurs because of poor choices and misuse of free will.
+Misuse of free will.
+God created man with a free will, which means that each of us is totally at liberty to make our own decisions.
+Most human suffering occurs as a result of poor choices and the misuse of our own free will.
+For example: